olstromej/api-pattern-project2/README.md

 ### Post MVP
 ---

-1. Add more links to populate characters!
+1. Add a search button that would allow a user to search for a character by their name or their house.